Boating Facilities Fund

 The Maine Department of Agriculture, Conservation and Forestry, Bureau of Parks and Public Lands is seeking grant proposals that will result in improved recreational boating access to the waters of the State of Maine.

-- Pre-application site inspections must be requested no later than April 26, 2018, and completed before the grant application deadline.
+- A pre-application site inspection must be requested no later than April 22, 2022 and completed by Bureau staff before a grant application is submitted.

-NOTE: The Bureau also offers grants of replacement boarding floats to assist previously funded facilities with replacement of boarding floats through an expedited grant process.
+NOTE: The Bureau also offers through an expedited grant process, grants of replacement boarding floats to assist previously funded facilities.

 Purpose of the Boating Facilities Fund